ganadara135/jhipsRn/README.md

 1. wsl port forwarding
 2. db and redis up on docker by 'npm run docker:db:up' and 'npm run docker:redis:up'
 3. backend up by 'npm run backend:start' on root authority
 4. 'npm start' for webapps with Browsersync.
-This is operating on WDS(Webpack Dev Server)
+This is going to operate on WDS(Webpack Dev Server)
-5. go to mobile directory and start react native app, 'npm start3'
+5. go to mobile directory and start react native app, 'npm start3'.
+6. change url on browser from 0.0.0.0:19002 to hostIP:19002

 # Operating Issues